top of page

 Mickletown loop walk.

-Mickletown is a village located in West Yorkshire, in the north of England.
+Mickletown loop walk 3.24 Mickletown is a village located in West Yorkshire, in the north of England.
 The village has a long history, dating back to at least the medieval period.
 During the medieval period, Mickletown was a small farming community, and the village was home to several farms and smallholdings.
 The village was located on the edge of the great forest of Sherwood, and the surrounding area was known for its hunting and fishing.
-In the 18th and 19th centuries, Mickletown became an important
+In the 18th and 19th centuries, Mickl

 Michael Palmer